This information is intended for developers of apps that contain an unsafe implementation of the interface X509TrustManager.

 Upon resubmission, your app will be reviewed again.
 This process can take several hours.
 If the app passes review and is published successfully, then no further action is required.
 If the app fails review, then the new app version will not be published and you will receive an email notification.

 To properly handle SSL certificate validation, change your code in the checkServerTrusted method of your custom X509TrustManager interface to raise either CertificateException or IllegalArgumentException whenever the certificate presented by the server does not meet your expectations.
-For technical questions, you can post to Stack Overflow and use the tags “android-security” and “TrustManager.”
+In particular, please be aware of the following pitfalls:

 We’re here to help